About me and the site

 So that’s a bit about the site, or at least the intention for the site.
 Here’s a little more about the technical details of the site for those interested in how I make things look like this.

-I admit it and it's probably pretty obvious, I’m a hack.
-Someone showed me a little HTML a long time ago, and I really liked the simplicity of Apple’s iWeb application that came with their computers until they stopped supporting it.
-When Apple dropped iWeb I looked around and found Freeway Express 5.5, which is how the main pages of this site are built.
-It's a bit more cumbersome than iWeb but it lets me do a few things that Wordpress won't.
-My old Slow Hand Farm CSA site is on blogger, because that's where I started the original CSA blog.
-I've also started using Wordpress because it's just so damned ubiquitous and I also like the open source movement.
-I use that for the blog here, and also for my Farm Hand Carts site and some day I may transition this over, if websites still exisit by the time I get around to it.
+I admit it and it’s probably pretty obvious, I’m a hack.
+Someone showed me a little HTML a long time ago which got me started.
+Later when I got a Mac I really liked the simplicity of Apple’s iWeb application that came with their computers until they stopped supporting it.
+When Apple dropped iWeb I looked around and found Freeway Express 5.5, which I used for a number of years until that was dropped.
+I’ve resigned myself to using WordPress for now, because it’s inexpensive and accessible.
+The technology is moving faster than I can keep up so I’m not sure how long I’ll stick with it, but I do like that it’s open source.
+My old Slow Hand Farm CSA site is on blogger, because that’s where I started the original CSA blog.
+I leave that up as an archive of the early days of Slow Hand Farm, and I still refer back to it sometimes.

-For the photo pages I've been using Apple's Aperture, which is also good for organizing photos and allows me to do things I couldn't in iPhoto, like tagging photos.
-Unfortunately, like iWeb, Apple just dropped Aperture so I'm working from a legacy version.
+For the photo pages I’ve been using Apple’s Aperture, which is also good for organizing photos and allows me to do things I couldn’t in iPhoto, like tagging photos.
+Unfortunately, like iWeb, Apple just dropped Aperture so I’m working from the last supported version until I’m forced to change or find something that works better for me.

-To get the site up to the web I use Fetch, which is a pretty straight forward piece of FTP software.
+To get photos up on the site I use Fetch, which is a pretty straight forward piece of FTP software.
 I’m sure there are better, faster, cheaper ways I could be doing all of this, but this is the way I know how and so it’s how I do it for now.